-The current members of the AC are:
+The members of the AC are:

 - Mr Chong Weng Hoe (Chairman)

-- Mr Lim Wee Hann
+- Ms Wee Kim Lin Evelyn

 - Ms Zhang Yongmei

-Two of the current members of the AC are independent and non-executive Directors who do not have any management and business relationships with the Company or any substantial shareholder of the Company.
-None of the current AC members were previous partners or Directors of the Company's external audit firm within the last two years and none of the current AC members hold any financial interest in the external audit firm.
+Two of the members including the Chairman of the AC are independent and non-executive Directors who do not have any management and business relationships with the Company or any substantial shareholder of the Company.
+None of the AC members were previous partners or Directors of the Company's external audit firm within the last two years and none of the AC members holds any financial interest in the external audit firm.